mas-bandwidth/netcode/README.md

 * Protection against packet replay attacks.
 * Protection against zombie clients.

-netcode.io has been used in several AAA game projects and is stable and mature.
+netcode.io is stable and production ready.
+It's used by several AAA game studios as the foundation of their multiplayer game.

 # How does it work?